geotrev/undernet/site/docs/modals.md

 </div>
 ```

-- `data-modal-id`: an attribute matching your corresponding button's `data-target`.
-Add it to the modal overlay element.
+- `data-modal`: an attribute matching your corresponding button's `data-modal-button` value.
+Add it to the modal overlay element. overlay.
-- `data-modal`: an attribute indicating the element is a modal dialog.
-It should be the immediate child of the modal overlay.
 - `data-parent`: an attribute pointing to the modal wrapper.
-It should equal the value of the element with `data-modal-id`.
+It should equal the value of the element with `data-modal`.
-- `data-close`: an attribute indicating a button or link will close the modal dialog.
+- `data-close`: an attribute indicating a button or link will close the current modal dialog.

 #### Accessibility

+The below attributes you should add to elements yourself.
+They increase the content's accessibility for users with assistive technologies, such as screen readers.

 - `aria-hidden`: an attribute that should be attached to any icons (close or otherwise) in the modal.
 Screen readers are inconsistent with icons, so they should be hidden instead.
 When using an icon, make sure you have `is-visually-hidden` text describing the action.
-- `aria-labelledby`: an attribute to be attached to the modal dialog element.
+- `aria-labelledby`: an attribute to be attached to the `modal-dialog` element.
 It should have a matching value to the header element's `id`.

 [See WAI-ARIA documentation](https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html) on best-practices for the dialog modal UI pattern.